JapeTheEternalChild/LSTM-Streamflowprediction-with-Keras/README.md

 ## How to run the code

-the code is split into 5 differnt files.

-The first 3 correspond to the different Experiments.
-The other 2 are for analysing and visualizing the results.
+the code is split into 3 differnt files which correspond to the different Experiments.
+Experiment 3 needs the pretrained models from Experiment 2 to work

 INSERT  YOUR OWN FILSEPATHS